skyeskyeskye/PENN_CYBERSECURITY_FINAL/Red_Team_Offensive/Offensive_Summary.md

 | Weak Passwords and Unsalted Password Hashes |   | SSH and HTTP | Using weak passwords that are unsalted and breakable with software like John the Ripper gives easy access to external parties. | High  |  https://github.com/openwall/john |
 | Username Enumeration Not Disabled | | SSH | WPScan was able to determine usernames through a brute force scan |High| |
 |MySQL Access| | SSH | Access to MYSQL allowed the attackers to view the database and directory content.
 SQL Injections have potential to execute SQL commands that create, retrieve, update, and delete data in the database. |High| |

- Select Vulnerabilities on the Raven Security Target Machine:

-_TODO: Include vulnerability scan results to prove the identified vulnerabilities._

 Using wpscan against the target-- `wpscan --url http://192.168.1.110/wordpress --enumerate u`, we find two distinct users: 'michael' and 'steven'.